oils-for-unix/oils/doc/known-differences.md

 These differences occur in subsequent stages of parsing, or in runtime parsing.

-### Variable names in assignments must be constants

-That is, they can't be variables themselves.

-No:

-    declare "$1"=abc

-Yes:

-    declare x=abc

-NOTE: This restriction will probably be relaxed.

 ### Brace expansion is all or nothing

 No: